Pressure Cooker Brown Chicken Stock

 Basic Brown Stock

-This is a basic recipe for brown stock, using bones and meat from just about any seafood, game, poultry or livestock.
-Click here for a detailed treatise on stock.
+This simple brown stock recipe works with bones and meat from pretty much any type of seafood, game, poultry, or livestock.
+Click here for a deeper dive into stockmaking.

 Poultry Stock

-Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
-PLEASE do not just “breast ’em out” and toss the rest — all those bones and meat are a first-class ticket to great stock!
+Works best with wild birds like turkey, pheasant — or even a big mess of quail.
+PLEASE do not just “breast ’em out” and toss the rest.
+Those bones and meat are a first-class ticket to great stock!

 Preparing Poultry for Stock

-When boning out whole processed grocery store chickens, the weight ratio if what you are left with (after subtracting giblets & neck if included) will be about 52% boneless meat, 20% skin and 28% bones.
+When boning out whole processed grocery store chickens, the weight ratio of what you are left with (not counting giblets & neck if included) will be about 52% boneless meat, 20% skin and 28% bones.

 So, for instance, to wind up with 12 lbs of bones you may need over 40 lbs of poultry.